Story of Fire and Ice – What did we learn from RMS Titanic in root cause analysis?

-Root Cause Analysis (RCA) is of paramount importance as having a focus on correction of root causes has the goal of minimising the impact of the issue or entirely preventing problem recurrence – we see this modeled in risk management methods, such as bow-tie.
+The importance of Root Cause Analysis (RCA) is paramount.
+Having a focus on correction of root causes has the goal of minimising the impact of the issue or entirely preventing problem recurrence – we see this modelled in risk management methods, such as the bow-tie.

 Despite the fact that there was no way of truly predicting that this disaster would strike, RCA played a vital role in helping us fully understand what has happened and help put measures in place to try to ensure it wouldn’t happen again.

 Ideagen provide comprehensive risk management software for a number of different industries and organisations.
 Find out more about how our solutions can support a comprehensive root cause analysis.